hchiam/vue-test-utils-jest-example/README.md

 # vue-test-utils-jest-example

-> Example project using Jest + vue-test-utils together
+> Example project with .vue files, using vue-test-utils and Jest to run unit tests.

 Just Want to Get Started?